List of Discworld characters: Cut-Me-Own-Throat Dibbler

 When Dibbler's businesses (inevitably) fail, he falls back on selling 'pies (named meat for extra cost) with personality' and 'pig' sausages-inna-bun, where the sausages contain parts that might have been near a pig if you're lucky.

 Dibbler's nickname might be a temporal paradox suggested by a time displaced Samuel Vimes.
-The wizard, Rincewind postulates that equivalents of Dibbler are everywhere.
-This theory is bourne out by the appearance of many versions of Dibbler throughout the Discworld series, some prominent ones being;
+The wizard Rincewind postulates that equivalents of Dibbler are everywhere.
+This theory is borne out by the appearance of many versions of Dibbler throughout the Discworld series, some prominent ones being: